anyarcherty/Adult-Census-Income/README.md

   * Transforming Feature

       ```
-      Some Features contains string values and convert them into numerical values.
+      Some Features contains string values, which can't be calculated in numpy library.
+      Convert categorical values into numerical values.
       ```
       Method: Label Encoding, One-Hot Encoding